narakeet/build-video-github-action/README.md

 # Video Puppet GitHub Action

 GitHub Action to build videos from files in GitHub repositories using [Video Puppet](https://www.videopuppet.com).

+Video Puppet allows you to compose videos from source files and assets, and edit videos as easy as editing plain text.
+It makes it easy to version control videos, include video building into continuous integration and generate video with multiple formats and languages from the same assets.
+Check out some nice [examples](https://github.com/videopuppet/examples).

 ## Inputs